LinuxSuRen/api-testing/README.md

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell help        Help about any command json        Print the JSON schema of the test suites struct run         Run the test suite sample      Generate a sample test case YAML file server      Run as a server mode
+  completion  Generate the autocompletion script for the specified shell func        Print all the supported functions help        Help about any command json        Print the JSON schema of the test suites struct run         Run the test suite sample      Generate a sample test case YAML file server      Run as a server mode service     Install atest as a Linux service

 Flags:
   -h, --help      help for atest